 So how foreseeable a risk to health is work-related stress?

 1. The opening statements suggest that WRS is prevalent and has real health effects.
-This is particularly the case within: the public sector; manufacturing; waste and recycling; broadcasting, theatre and events; and logistics and transport; where WRS prevalence is above average and highlighted as a principal risk to health (HSE, 2016).
+This is particularly the case within; education, human health and social work activities, public administration and defence, where WRS prevalence is above average (HSE, 2016).
 Of note, WRS is particularly prevalent within those classed as professionals within these sectors.

-2. With an employer’s duty to identify risks and ‘to consult with employees on health and safety matters’, following the HSE’s current (and soon to evolve) risk assessment guidelines for WRS helps identify concerns, causes and solutions.
+2. With an employer’s duty to identify risks and ‘to consult with employees on health and safety matters’, following the HSE’s current risk assessment guidelines for WRS helps identify concerns, causes and solutions.

 3. Although employers can expect employees to withstand normal work pressures, employers should be vigilant of the potential causes and signs of WRS.
-For example: one-off and ongoing abnormal pressures within an individual’s workplace, e.g., inadequate staffing, unclear expectations; or changes in an employee, e.g., their appearance, social interactions, behavioural patterns and performance.
+These include one-off and ongoing abnormal pressures within an individual’s workplace, e.g., inadequate staffing, unclear expectations, or changes in an employee, e.g., their appearance, social interactions, behavioural patterns and performance.

 In all, the statistics and evolving common law tells us that if an employer; accepts WRS as a health and safety issue, asks employees about WRS, and knows what to look for, WRS becomes more foreseeable.
 This not only enables employers to meet their duty to protect employees from WRS by taking reasonable care in managing the workplace, but also to gain the increasingly recognised business benefits of a healthy workforce.